-• Moral Reconation Therapy

-This program is a cognitive-behavioral treatment approach that leads to lower recidivism, improved personality variables and enhanced treatment compliance.
-MRT is offered at each prison and is facilitated by contract staff.
-The Marion County Detention Center, Boyd County Detention Center, Warren County Detention Center, Fayette County Detention Center, and Barren County Detention Center are providing MRT to state offenders housed at the local jail.
-MRT is offered in all Probation and Parole Districts in FY 15.
+- Moral Reconation Therapy - This program is a cognitive-behavioral treatment approach that leads to lower recidivism, improved personality variables and enhanced treatment compliance.
+MRT is offered to state offenders at 30 local jails, in all Probation and Parole Districts, and at each prison in FY 16. - Pathfinders - A cognitive-skills program that involves team building, problem solving, life management, communication and stress management.

-• Pathfinders

-A cognitive-skills program that involves team building, problem solving, life management, communication and stress management.
 Pathfinders is offered at each prison and may be facilitated by institutional or contract staff.